A UK Homeowner’s Checklist Before EV Home Charger Installation (2026)

 Can I self-install an EV charger?

-No. You need a qualified installer to do it, especially if you’re applying for a grant.
+No. You need a qualified installer to fit an EV charger at home safely, especially if you’re applying for a grant.

 Where is the best place to put an EV charger at home?